openebs-archive/spdk-sys/README.md

 2. Size of the produced library/binary does not concern us.
 We expose all modules and functionality which spdk provides even if not used by the application in the end.
 3. The only supported cpu architecture is x86_64 and the cpu must not be too old.

-Though there are ways how to address first two problems in rust using “features”, it would require more work for the initial implementation and there is also maintenance burden as spdk libraries and headers get removed or added between SPDK releases.
+Though there are ways how to address first two problems in rust using “features”, it would require more work for the initial implementation and there is also maintenance burden as spdk libraries and headers get removed or added between spdk releases.
 That said it would be a good extension of spdk sys crate later when it gets more mature.

 ## Goals